 For biotechs, incentives able to convince management and investors of the benefits to work with DNDi can be:

-- Unique access to R&D grants through private foundations (BMGF, Welcome Trust, …)
+- Unique access to R&D grants through private foundations (BMGF, Wellcome Trust, …)

 - Fully financed scientific proof of concept of a particular compound(s) activity or technology (PDP can assume early stage development risks)